 Overview of DOE and Its Records

-The Department of Energy was established in 1977.
+DOE was established in 1977.
 Two major, largely separate sets of activities made up the new agency.
-One set consisted of nuclear energy programs--including the design, development, and production of nuclear weapons--descended from the Manhattan Project/Manhattan Engineer District (MED, 1942-1947) through the Atomic Energy Commission (AEC, 1947-1975) and the short-lived Energy Research and Development Administration (ERDA, 1975-1977).
-The other set consisted of disparate energy-related programs transferred from the Department of the Interior and other agencies, some directly to DOE, some through the Federal Energy Office (FEO, 1973-1974)/Federal Energy Administration (FEA, 1974-1977), and others through ERDA.
+One set consisted of nuclear energy programs — including the design, development, and production of nuclear weapons — descended from the Manhattan Project/Manhattan Engineer District (MED) from 1942 to 1947 and the U.S. Atomic Energy Commission (AEC) from 1947 to 1975 — and the short-lived Energy Research and Development Administration (ERDA) from 1975 to 1977.
+The other set consisted of disparate energy-related programs transferred from the U.S. Department of the Interior and other agencies, some directly to DOE, some through the Federal Energy Office (FEO) from 1973 to 1974, Federal Energy Administration (FEA) from 1974 to 1977, and others through ERDA.

 Overall policy direction at DOE originates in the headquarters offices in the Washington, D.C., area.
 The Secretary of Energy and program office heads are located at the Forrestal Building (10th and Independence Avenue, SW).
 Other offices are located at the Germantown Building (and several satellite buildings) in the Maryland suburbs.

 DOE field sites are spread across the country.
 Most are or were associated with the nuclear weapons complex.
-DOE uses Operations Offices and, more recently, Field Offices to administer the various field sites that include laboratories, production and assembly facilities, and facilities undergoing cleanup and closure or transition to other activities.
-Operations Offices, which date back to the AEC and whose number and location have changed somewhat over the years, currently are located at Richland (Hanford) , Washington ; Idaho Falls , Idaho; Chicago, Illinois; Oak Ridge, Tennessee; and the Savannah River Site near Aiken , South Carolina .
+DOE uses operations offices and, more recently, field offices to administer the various field sites that include laboratories, production and assembly facilities, and facilities undergoing cleanup and closure or transition to other activities.
+Operations offices, which date back to AEC and whose number and location have changed somewhat over the years, currently are located at Richland (Hanford), Washington; Idaho Falls, Idaho; Chicago, Illinois; Oak Ridge, Tennessee; and the Savannah River Site near Aiken, South Carolina.
 On December 18, 2002, DOE's National Nuclear Security Administration (NNSA), which Congress established in 1999 to manage the nuclear weapons program, announced that the Operations Offices at Oakland, California; Las Vegas, Nevada; and Albuquerque, New Mexico, were being eliminated.
 Sites that had previously reported through the Operations Offices would now report directly to headquarters.
 Field offices include Carlsbad (New Mexico) and Golden (Colorado).

-Contractors have operated DOE's laboratories and production facilities since the MED.
+Contractors have operated DOE's laboratories and production facilities since MED.
 Federal personnel at operations, field, and area offices direct and oversee the contractors.
 Contractors keep separate records.
-Not all contractor records are Federal records, but contractor records identified by the contract as owned by the government may be subject to Freedom of Information Act and Privacy Act provisions.
+Not all contractor records are federal records, but contractor records identified by the contract as owned by the government may be subject to FOIA provisions.
 FOIA requests must be directed to the appropriate DOE office and not to the contractor.
-Government regulations call for the management of Federal records, and all DOE and DOE contractor-operated sites have established Records Management Programs.
+Government regulations call for the management of Federal records, and all DOE and DOE contractor-operated sites have established Records Management programs.
 Records programs and procedures, especially at contractor-operated facilities, vary from site to site.
 Some sites lack the facilities or staff to accommodate outside researchers.
 Other, such as the Lawrence Berkeley National Laboratory, maintain an active archival program, and outside researchers are encouraged to make use of available historical resources

 Record series, and therefore the collections within the series, are scheduled, by the originating office and with the assistance of records management, according to NARA-approved disposition schedules.
 A determination is made as to whether collections within a series are temporary or permanent.
 Records managers are familiar with the records collections they manage both in Records Holding Areas and in temporary storage at NARA Records Centers.
 Most records managers have automated inventories of the collections, either at the folder or the box level.

 Only an estimated ten percent or less of all Federal records are deemed permanent records to be saved in perpetuity.
-The rest are destroyed, usually within three to fifteen years, on the basis of disposition schedules approved by the National Archives and Records Administration.
+The rest are destroyed, usually within three to fifteen years, on the basis of disposition schedules approved by NARA.
 The vast majority of the records that are destroyed are administrative records of little, if any, historical interest.
 Researchers should be aware, however, that the records they wish to access may no longer exist.